ciprianoancia/gclient/README.md

     $upload ->setStartrow('2');

     //The loader will:
-    //  - Empty your keys if any
+    //  - Reset your array keys
-    //  - If any empty fields it will fill in with "null" to avoid API errors.
+    //  - If there are any empty fields it will fill in with "null" to avoid API errors.
+    //  - Handle some validations of your array before uploading it.
     $upload -> load($data);

     //upload itself ;)